-This line is only for the refundable portion of Alabama Accountability Act, Adoption Credit, or Historic Tax Rehabilitation Act of 2017 Credit.
-Enter the amount from Schedule OC, Section F, line F4.
+This line is only for the refundable portion of Alabama Schedule OC, Section F, line F4.

 Previous Refund

 This line is for amended returns only.
 Enter the amount of your previous refund received from your original return and amended return(s).